catppuccin/userstyles/README.md

 ## Usage

 For both of the below installation methods, you will need the Stylus browser extension installed.
 Install [Stylus](https://github.com/openstyles/stylus) for [Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/).
-If you use Chrome, make sure to enable "Allow access to file URLs" in [the Chrome extension settings for Stylus](chrome://extensions/?id=clngdbkpkpeebahjckkjfobafhncgmne).
+If you use Chrome, make sure to enable "Allow access to file URLs" in the Chrome extension settings for Stylus (visit `chrome://extensions/?id=clngdbkpkpeebahjckkjfobafhncgmne`).

 ### All Userstyles